 Beck completed a Bachelor of Music degree in music education at Walla Walla College (now University), serving as assistant college band director during his senior year.
 A bass trombonist, he studied with Lloyd Leno at Walla Walla College and with Paul Bauer, Leon Brown, and Royce Lumpkin at the University of North Texas, where he did additional undergraduate study.
 He completed a master’s degree at Vandercook College of Music in 1988 where he continued his bass trombone studies with Roger Rocco.

-Ms. Park pursued studies in piano performance at Sahmyook University, the Boston Conservatory, and University of South Florida, as well as collaborative piano at New England Conservatory under the tutelage of Cameron Stowe and Jonathan Feldman.
-She recently completed a Doctor of Musical Arts degree at Boston University in the studio of Shiela Kibbe.
+Jinhyang Park pursued studies in piano performance at Sahmyook University, Boston Conservatory, and the University of South Florida, as well as collaborative piano at New England Conservatory under the tutelage of Cameron Stowe and Jonathan Feldman.
+She received a Doctor of Musical Arts degree from Boston University.
 Prior to her arrival in College Place, Jinhyang Park held staff pianist positions at the New England Conservatory and Boston Conservatory.
-Ms. Park joined the faculty of Walla Walla University in 2016.
+Dr. Park is a passionate teacher and performer and currently serves as an assistant professor of music at Walla Walla University.

 A native of British Columbia, Kraig Scott has made recital appearances throughout North America, Europe, and the Far East in venues such as Dunblane Cathedral (Scotland), Kirkpatrick Chapel (Rutgers University), Central Lutheran Church (Eugene), St. Mark’s Episcopal Cathedral (Seattle), the Sejong Cultural Center (South Korea), and Gaoloumen Christian Church (Nanjing, China).
 He has presented master classes at many institutions including the Eastman School, Rutgers University, Pacific Lutheran University, the University of Alberta, the University of Oregon, the University of Calgary, Westminster Choir College, and for several chapters of the American Guild of Organists.